-Six years ago, Yvonne Honigsberg was an avid runner with a demanding job as an acquisitions editor of academic medical books.
+Several years ago, Yvonne Honigsberg was an avid runner with a demanding job as an acquisitions editor of academic medical books.
 At the age of 41, while on the treadmill at her gym, she suffered a stroke.
-She now has slight speech impediment, walks with a limp, and has lost the use of one arm and hand.
-Yet she keeps up an active schedule volunteering as a coach in New York City for story-tellers and a busy social life — including dates with attractive men.
+She now has a slight speech impediment, walks with a limp, and has lost the use of one arm and hand.
+Yet, she keeps up an active schedule volunteering as a coach in New York City for new English speakers and a busy social life — including dates with attractive men.

 Few people wrote her or responded to her notes, at first.
-However, within half a year she heard from a man who impressed her with his wit and kindness, and just before her subscription expired, they met.
+Within half a year, however, she heard from a man who impressed her with his wit and kindness.
+Just before her subscription expired, they met.
 It turned out that his son suffered from a stutter.
 “He was familiar with the world of speech disability,” says Honigsberg, whose speech reveals only a hint of aphasia.
 “It was wonderful.”

 Use the CDC’s “F.A.S.T.” test to evaluate a possible stroke:

 F — Face: Ask the person to smile.
 Does one side of the face droop?